In this lesson we’re going to cover:

 For example, a potential drop-down could be “Project Status”, and the options could be “Incomplete”, “Awaiting Review” and “Complete”.

-Pro tip: Use the backspace key to delete dropdown fields you don’t need, or hit the enter key to add more fields.
+Pro tip: Use the backspace key to delete dropdown fields you don’t need, or hit the enter key to add more fields into your dropdown.

 The multi-choice field is similar to the dropdown field, except that multiple options can be chosen at once instead of only one.

-An example would be that you have multiple options that you can include in a package for a client.
-With the multi-choice field you can select all of the relevant options that the client may want.
+For example, you could have multiple options that you can include in a package for a client.
+Package A, B, C, D, E, and F. With the multi-choice field you can select all of the relevant options that the client may want, so you could select all or some of the choices.

 Pro tip: Use the backspace key to delete extra fields you don’t need, or hit the enter key to add more fields.